zack-bitcoin/slasher/README.md

 ** Case 1: over 1/2 of non-transferable coins are still secure.
 Use proof-of-burn to allow people to choose which new currency they want to join, or create new currencies where everyone owns money in the same amounts as the destroyed currency.

 ** Case 2: over 1/2 of non-transferable coins are revealed to adversaries.
 Can create new currencies where everyone owns money in the same amounts as the destroyed currency.

+TODO list:
+1) POS signers need to be more intelligent.
+If they miss out on signing a block, they should re-write their signature, and try including it in the next block.
+2) POS signers should collect their rewards.